freelawproject/courtlistener/Resource.org/f2-deployment-readme.txt

  - Why don't I get logs from the scraper daemon emailed?

  Robots:
-  - set up celery and create tasks for deleting sitemaps when docs are saved/deleted
   - On deploy:
     - migrate models
     - delete all sitemaps